utrains/Terraform-associate-class/2_data-sources/README.md

 - Data sources make your configuration more flexible and dynamic and let you reference values from other configurations, helping you scope your configuration while still referencing any dependent resource attributes.

 ### Goal :
-- In this tutorial, you will use data sources to make your configuration more dynamic.
+In this tutorial, you will use data sources to make your configuration more dynamic:
+- In the first part, we will use the simple datasource from the AWS provider (__aws_availability_zones__)
+- In the second part, we

 ### Prerequisites
 For this tutorial, you will need: